CSProDevelopment/CSEntryAndroidLauncher/README.md

-# CSEntryAndroidLauncher
+# CSEntry Launcher (Android)

-This application demonstrates launching CSEntry from another Android application.
+This application, CSEntry Launcher, demonstrates launching CSEntry from another Android application.
 This is shown using two approaches: via an [Intent](https://developer.android.com/reference/android/content/Intent) or a [deep link](https://developer.android.com/training/app-links/deep-linking).

 The deep link approach differs from the Intent approach in two ways: